chamilad/wso2ei-conf/README.md

 2. WSO2 EI BPS

 ## How To
+1. Download and extract the WSO2 EI 6.1.1 distribution.
+This location would be the value to be used in the configuration option `WSO2_CARBON_HOME`.
+2. Clone this repository to a preferred location.
+3. **OPTIONAL:** Download any JDBC drivers and other external libraries that are needed to be copied over to `CARBON_HOME` and place them inside the `files` folder as described in the section [Copying Files]().
+4. **OPTIONAL:** Setup any load balancers that would front these instances.
+5. Set necessary environment variables as described in the following section.
+6. Run `setup.sh` file.

+### Configuration
 The configuration options are expected to be set as environment variables.

-1. WSO2_SERVER_RUNTIME - The runtime id of the server.
+1. `WSO2_SERVER_RUNTIME` - The runtime id of the server.
 Currently supports either `business-process` or `integrator`
-2. WSO2_CARBON_HOME - The location where the WSO2 Server is located
+2. `WSO2_CARBON_HOME` - The location where the WSO2 Server is located
-3. WSO2_HOSTNAME - The hostname to be used in the WSO2 servers
+3. `WSO2_HOSTNAME` - The hostname to be used in the WSO2 servers
-4. WSO2_DB_HOSTNAME - The hostname of the DB server
+4. `WSO2_DB_HOSTNAME` - The hostname of the DB server
-5. WSO2_DB_PORT - The port at which the DB server is operating
+5. `WSO2_DB_PORT` - The port at which the DB server is operating
-6. WSO2_DB_NAME - The DB name
+6. `WSO2_DB_NAME` - The DB name
-7. WSO2_DB_PROTOCOL - The JDBC URL Protocol to use.
+7. `WSO2_DB_PROTOCOL` - The JDBC URL Protocol to use.
 This would use a default value of `mysql`
-8. WSO2_DB_DRIVER_NAME - The JDBC driver name to be used in the datasources.
+8. `WSO2_DB_DRIVER_NAME` - The JDBC driver name to be used in the datasources.
 This would use a default value of `com.mysql.jdbc.Driver`
-9. WSO2_DB_USERNAME - The username to access the DB
+9. `WSO2_DB_USERNAME` - The username to access the DB
-10. WSO2_DB_PASSWORD - The password to access the DB
+10. `WSO2_DB_PASSWORD` - The password to access the DB
-11. WSO2_SERVER_ARGS - Arguments to pass to the WSO2 Server starter script
+11. `WSO2_SERVER_ARGS` - Arguments to pass to the WSO2 Server starter script
-12. WSO2_HTTP_PROXY_PORT - The `proxyPort` value to be used for the HTTP port.
+12. `WSO2_HTTP_PROXY_PORT` - The `proxyPort` value to be used for the HTTP port.
 These values, if present, would be used in `catalina-server.xml` file.
-13. WSO2_HTTPS_PROXY_PORT - The `proxyPort` value to be used for the HTTPS port.
+13. `WSO2_HTTPS_PROXY_PORT` - The `proxyPort` value to be used for the HTTPS port.
 These values, if present, would be used in `catalina-server.xml` file.

-### Database configuration
+#### Database configuration
 This script expects the database to be already created and populated with the initial source scripts.
 If this cannot be done, the option to setup databases automatically can be followed.
 For this, pass the `-Dsetup` system property to the WSO2 Server starter script.

 ```bash